bl4ckscor3/BlindFetchrCompanion/README.md

 - The item checklist will only show up for players who are part of a team.
 If a player is not playing the game (aka they're not in a team), the checklist will be empty.
 - To open the item checklist, press `C` by default.
 This can be changed in the key binds settings.
 - Simply click an item to mark it as checked.
 This will immediately synchronize to all players on the same team unless they have the checklist open as well.
-- To reset every team's checklist, run the command `/blindfetchrcompanion_reset`.
+- After the game is over, the checklists need to be manually reset before the next game starts.
+To reset every team's checklist, run the command `/blindfetchrcompanion_reset`.
 This is only available to OPs.
-	- The checklists will also reset on datapack reload (`/reload`) and when the server first starts.
+	- The checklists will also reset on datapack reload (`/reload`).
+- If the singleplayer world/multiplayer server is shut down at any point during or after the game, all teams' checklists will be preserved.

 ### Troubleshooting